 - Memory impairment, such as forgetting the last couple of miles driven.

 - Missing a turn.

 - Feeling restless and irritable.

 - Schedule breaks on long drives.
 Try to make sure there are at least two adult drivers in the vehicle, so that you can trade places when one or the other of you get too tired.
 While driving long distances, stop frequently to stretch and get fresh air.

 Remember that even if you are well rested and alert, we still share the roadways with those who are not as careful.
 Please be alert on the roadways, and constantly be aware of your surroundings.
-If you or a loved one has been wrongfully injured in an auto accident due to the negligence of a drowsy driver, please call the auto accident attorneys at Rutter Mills.
+If you or a loved one has been wrongfully injured in an auto accident due to the negligence of a drowsy driver, please call the Car Accident Lawyers at Rutter Mills.
 We are here to help.